There is something deeply satisfying about biting into a crispy fish burger.

 Flavor Variations to Try

-Add Cheese: A slice of cheddar or pepper jack melts beautifully.
+Add a Cheesy Layer: A slice of cheddar or pepper jack melts beautifully over the hot fish, adding creaminess and extra flavor.

 What Makes a Great Fish Burger